Errors and Warnings¶

 ¶

 Warns that a non-void function is being called as a task, and hence the return value is being ignored.
-This warning is required by IEEE.
+IEEE requires this warning.

 1 2 3 4 5